reviewboard/reviewboard/docs/manual/users/reviews/editing-reviews.rst

 pressing :guilabel:`OK` on a text field will instantly save those changes, so you don't have to worry about losing your work if you close the page.

-The bottom of the dialog have the following buttons:
+The bottom of the dialog has the following buttons:

 .. image:: review-dialog-buttons.png